paeneumbra/nvim/README.md

 AFAIK can happen that file is not downloaded because of wrong url event if triggered.

+Groovyls cannot install via MasonInstall.
+Groovy is not installed by the minimal installation script because I tend to install it through sdkman.
+Installing groovy should fix the issue.

 ## Aknowledgments

 This configuration is heavily inspired by